 It was clear to Allison from her earliest days watching the opera singers on Sesame Street and the Muppet Show that she had to be a singer.
 She made her professional debut at age 12 as the Third Spirit in Mozart’s The Magic Flute.
 Since that early start, she has travelled extensively around the world studying, performing and perfecting her art.

 Bringing Art song home.
 Beginning in 2012, Allison presented a series of recitals and house concerts in private homes throughout the northeast.
 She especially loves bringing artsong back to the space in which it was born; the homes of music fans and supporters.
 Though her repertoire spans centuries and a wide variety of styles, she has a particular fondness for French art song, especially the late work of Gabriel Fauré.
-In addition to offering the traditional art song repertoire, she is expanding the song recital into new territory by combining the popular songs of Joni Mitchell, Cat Stevens, Bjork, and other contemporary artists with the Elizabethan and baroque works of John Dowland and Henry Purcell.
-Performed in conjunction with harpsichordist Paul Cienniwa, the duo, called ALLISON, released their debut album in early 2016.
+In addition to offering the traditional art song repertoire, she has expanded the song recital into new territory by combining the popular songs of Joni Mitchell, Cat Stevens, Bjork, and other contemporary artists with the Elizabethan and baroque works of John Dowland and Henry Purcell.
+She released her debut album, ALLISON: Volume One, in early 2016.

-As an oratorio soloist, Allison has performed in numerous major works including the Saint-Saens Christmas Oratorio with the Clearlakes Chorale in the New Hampshire Lakes Region; the Rachmaninov Vespers with the Boston Russian Choir; Dvorak’s Mass in D and Haydn’s Mass in Time of War with the Bermuda Chamber Choir; John Rutter’s Feel the Spirit, Bach’s Magnificat and Handel’s Messiah with the Clearlakes Chorale, as well as Vivaldi’s Dixit Dominus and Mozart’s Requiem with Portsmouth Pro Musica.
+As an oratorio soloist, Allison has performed in numerous major works including the Mozart Requiem with the Clearlakes Chorale in the New Hampshire Lakes Region; the Rachmaninov Vespers with the Boston Russian Choir; Dvorak’s Mass in D and Haydn’s Mass in Time of War with the Bermuda Chamber Choir; John Rutter’s Feel the Spirit, Bach’s Magnificat and Handel’s Messiah with the Clearlakes Chorale, as well as Vivaldi’s Dixit Dominus and Mozart’s Requiem with Portsmouth Pro Musica.

-Allison’s opera credits include Marthe in Marie Magdaleine and The Abbess in Suor Angelica with Lakes Region Opera; Maman in L’Enfant et les Sortileges with Metro West Opera; Dido in Dido and Aeneas at the Franklin Opera House; appearances with Opera Providence in the title roles of Carmen and The Romany Maid and a one-woman performance of Purcell's Dido and Aeneas at the Van Vessem Gallery in collaboration with the Dutch oil painter Hetty van der Linden.
+Allison’s opera credits include Dido in Dido and Aeneas and La Zia Pricipessa in Suor Angelica with Piccola Opera NH; Marthe in Marie Magdaleine and The Abbess in Suor Angelica with Lakes Region Opera; Maman in L’Enfant et les Sortileges with Metro West Opera; appearances with Opera Providence in the title roles of Carmen and The Romany Maid and a one-woman performance of Purcell's Dido and Aeneas at the Van Vessem Gallery in collaboration with the Dutch oil painter Hetty van der Linden.
 In the spring of 2015 she performed the role of Hansel in Hansel and Gretel for thousands of elementary school students with opera New Hampshire’s outreach program.

 Allison was a founding member of the early music groups Cappella Clausura, an all-female choir who performs music composed by women and Vox Consort, a small ensemble dedicated to performing the works of J. S. Bach with only one voice on each part.